-This OpenRTB table has values derived from the IAB Quality Assurance Guidelines (QAG).
-Practitioners should keep in sync with updates to the QAG values as published on IAB.net.
+This OpenRTB table has values derived from the Inventory Quality Guidelines (IQG).
+Practitioners should keep in sync with updates to the IQG values.

 Value Description Notes

 1 Mobile/Tablet Version 2.0

 2 Personal Computer Version 2.0

 3 Connected TV Version 2.0

 4 Phone New for Version 2.2

 5 Tablet New for Version 2.2

 6 Connected Device New for Version 2.2

 7 Set Top Box New for Version 2.2